 We provided video recordings to certified CLASS raters who scored the ECTs' instruction, blind to ECTs' UGO or BAU condition and the time period in which the recordings were made.
 Raters employed the CLASS elementary, upper elementary, and secondary protocols.
 Depending on the length of each recorded instructional period, raters scored "cycles" of about 15 minutes of instruction in each of 10 dimensions across three domains-emotional support, classroom organization, and instructional support.
 Raters double-coded 3 percent of the video recordings.
 We calculated interrater reliability to ensure consistent scoring of the observations across raters.
 Across the three protocols we obtained interrater reliability of 89 percent.
-We obtained interrater reliability of 84 percent for the elementary recordings, 92 percent for the upper elementary recordings, and 91 percent for the secondary recordings.
+We obtained interrater reliability of 84 percent for the elementary recordings, 92 percent for the upper elementary recordings.